 Welcome to the Maggie L. Walker National Historic Site multimedia page.
-Here you will find a Jackson Ward Walking Tour podcast, links to our social media accounts, and video and audio clips.
+Here you will find a Jackson Ward Walking Tour podcast, links to our social media accounts, and links to videos produced by the rangers of the National Historic Site.

 The Jackson Ward Walking Tour podcast features a 12-stop tour of historic Jackson Ward, the neighborhood where Maggie L. Walker lived and worked.
 Narrated by Elvatrice Belsches, the tour will introduce you to the people and institutions of a remarkable community that flourished during Mrs. Walker's lifetime.
 In the early 20th century, Jackson Ward was the largest African American neighborhood in Richmond, and a nationally important center of African American cultural and economic activity.
 Jackson Ward was declared a National Historic Landmark District in 1978.
 Music on the podcast provided by the Library of Congress.